top of page

 LCU disembarks troops

-Camouflaged LCU unloads troops from 3 Commando Brigade on the Falklands, 21 May 1982.
+Camouflaged LCU unloads 3 Para troops from 3 Commando Brigade on the Falklands, 21 May 1982.
 The men are equipped with heavy firepower.
-The photographer was Paul RG Haley (MOD press photographer, Soldier Magazine).
+The LCUs were carried by the LPDs (Plate 5).
+Sources are in dispute about the photographer.
+I've found both Paul RG Haley and Graham Colbeck listed.
 IWM FKD 360.

 bottom of page